 This section details the requirement and restrictions pertaining to Promoted Listings campaigns and item promotions.

-You can create Promoted Listings campaigns only on the following eBay marketplaces:
+You can create Cost Per Sale (CPS) Promoted Listings Standard campaigns only on the following eBay marketplaces:

 Promoted Listings listing requirements